Your cart is currently empty!

 - 6* (4 min run in zone 2 + 1 min walk)

-Then cool down and stretch for another 10 min.
+- Then cool down and stretch for another 10 min.

-Your training plan
+Your triathlon training and racing